 There was a 20-year-old student who started behaving irrationally with everyone.
 She would suspect her family members of trying to harm her.
 She would allege that people around her are talking about her and making fun of her.
 She would laugh inappropriately and mutter to herself.
 Her grades began to fall at school.

-Naresh was a 30-year-old working businessman who started having sleepless nights.
+Another 30-year-old working businessman started having sleepless nights.
 He started having severe anxiety throughout the day.
 He was not able to concentrate on his work anymore.
 All this began after a marital discord with his wife.

-These are a few examples of how the mental health of a person affects his/her personal life as well as that of the family.
+These are a few examples of how a person's mental health affects his or her personal life and that of the family.
 All that is required is a mental health expert (psychiatrist) to diagnose and treat these problems.

 It is the mind that governs every aspect of your life.
 Whenever there is a bodily ailment, like fever, we take it very seriously and do the needful right away.
 But, what do we do for our mind and its well-being?
 It is important to realize that mental health is equally important.